ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/client-api/operations/maintenance/backup/backup.markdown

 {PANEL: Server-Wide Backup}

 You can create a Server-Wide Backup task to back-up **all the databases in your cluster** at a scheduled time.
+Individual databases can be excluded from the backup.
+Learn more in [Studio: Server-Wide Backup](../../../../studio/server/server-wide-backup).

 * Backups can be made locally, as well as to a [set of remote locations](../../../../client-api/operations/maintenance/backup/backup#backup-to-local-and-remote-destinations).